t-if/gastrodon/README.md

 # Gastrodon

 My personal theme, a remix of [Chime 🔔](https://github.com/Bluemoondragon07/chime-theme) by Bluemoondragon07.
+See a comparison [here](https://www.diffchecker.com/BjyRSfXB/).

 ## What's new?